The Harder They Fall (2021 film)

 The Harder They Fall is a 2021 American Western film directed by Jeymes Samuel (in his feature directorial debut), who co-wrote the screenplay with Boaz Yakin.
 The film stars Jonathan Majors, Idris Elba, Zazie Beetz, Regina King, Delroy Lindo, Lakeith Stanfield, RJ Cyler, Danielle Deadwyler, Edi Gathegi, and Deon Cole.
-It is one of few Westerns whose principal cast members are all black.
-Its characters are loosely based on real cowboys, lawmen, and outlaws of the nineteenth-century American West.
+It is one of few Westerns whose principal cast members are all Black.
+Its characters are based on real cowboys, lawmen, and outlaws of the nineteenth-century American West.

 The Harder They Fall premiered at the BFI London Film Festival on October 6, 2021.
 It received a limited release on October 22, 2021, prior to streaming on Netflix on November 3.
-The film received generally positive reviews for its ensemble cast as well as Samuel's direction and score.

 Plot

-11-year-old Nat Love is eating dinner with his parents when Rufus Buck and his associate Cortez arrive.
-Nat's father begs Buck for forgiveness but Buck guns down Nat's parents and then carves a cross into his forehead.
+Eleven-year-old Nat Love is eating dinner with his parents when Rufus Buck and his associate Cortez arrive.
+Nat's father begs Buck to spare his wife and son and asks Buck for forgiveness, but Buck shoots and kills both of Nat's parents and then carves a cross into his forehead.

 Twenty years later, Love finds and kills Cortez.
 Meanwhile, his partners, sharpshooter Bill Pickett and quick draw Jim Beckwourth, ambush the Crimson Hood gang and steal their haul from a recent bank robbery.
 The lone survivor tells them the $25,000 they have stolen belongs to Buck.
 Love travels to meet his former lover Mary Fields, who runs a chain of saloons.
 Pickett brings news of the heist to Love.

 Buck's gang, led by Trudy Smith and Cherokee Bill, forcefully free Buck from a train leaving from Yuma Territorial Prison.
 They reveal Buck has been pardoned, and they have been paid to kill the corrupt U.S. Army soldiers guarding the prison car.
 After slaughtering the soldiers, Buck and his gang arrive in their former stronghold of Redwood City, now run by Buck's associate, Sheriff Wiley Escoe.
 Learning that Escoe has used the position to profit at the expense of the town, Buck brutally pistol whips him and orders him to leave town.
 Buck gathers the townspeople and after killing a naysayer, demands that they raise $50,000 to save Redwood, threatening to kill and burn the property of any who resist.

 U.S. Marshal Bass Reeves arrests Love after a standoff in a saloon.
 However, Reeves reveals to Love that Buck has been released, and he offers him a chance for revenge.
 Love's gang, accompanied by Fields and her friend and enforcer, Cuffee, arrive and insist on joining.
 They encounter Escoe, who tells them Buck has returned to Redwood.
 Fields volunteers to scout Redwood under the cover of offering to buy Smith's saloon.
 Love proposes marriage to Fields, but she turns him down.